 The first thing that God says to help us is that the people of Christ suffer terribly at times.

-We were pressed out of measure, above strength, insomuch that we despaired even of life . . .
+We were so utterly burdened beyond our strength that we despaired of life itself.
 (2 Corinthians 1:8)

-The main statement here is "we were pressed."
+The main statement here is “we were so utterly burdened” or pressed.
 The word is of a weight pressing down, like a car rolling over on you or a beam from a collapsed building that is smothering you.

 Then he gives three phrases to characterize the intensity of it:

-1. "We were pressed out of measure."
+1. “We were so utterly burdened” or we were pressed out of measure.
 The weight was excessive.
 It was huge.
 It was so heavy that there was no way to measure it adequately.
 It could not be described.

-2. "We were pressed out of measure, above strength."
-The weight crushing us was beyond our strength.
-We could not endure it.
-It was more than we could bear – even with morphine.
+2. “We were so utterly burdened beyond our strength.”
+The weight crushing us was so great, we could not endure it.
+It was more than we could bear — even with morphine.

-3. "We were pressed out of measure, above strength, insomuch that we despaired even of life."
+3. “We were so utterly burdened beyond our strength that we despaired of life itself.”
 The weight was not the pain of a severed arm or a blinded eye or a broken back.
 It was the weight that takes away life.
 It was a suffocating weight.
 Life was virtually lost.
-It was so heavy and so immeasurable and so beyond strength, that what was at stake was not a lifetime of disability, but having another breath.
+It was so heavy and so immeasurable and so beyond strength that what was at stake was not a lifetime of disability, but having another breath.